Case study: Interxion reveals the bones of its third Dublin data centre

 At DUB3, Interxion have installed Schneider Electric modular UPS systems to provide continuous power to the IT racks.
 These consist of 1.6MW units arranged in a hexa-load design that was developed by Interxion's in-house engineering team.

 When the ambient temperature outside makes free cooling unfeasible (like now), DUB3 uses adiabatic coolers in conjunction with external chillers to keep the critical infrastructure cool.
-The full Schneider Electric infrastructure consists of computer room air conditioners (CRACs), containment systems and Data Centre Infrastructure Management (DCIM) software.
+The full Schneider Electric infrastructure consists of computer room air conditioners (CRACs), containment systems and Data Center Infrastructure Management (DCIM) software.

 “Renewable energy is becoming more and more important to our customers.
 Energy is such a big part of the operating expense, we have to ensure we're always running as efficiently as possible, and therefore we have contracts in place with utility providers for energy from 100 percent renewable sources,” says Duncan.

 And then of course, there is security.
-The StruxureWare DCIM solution from Schneider Electric delivers customer reporting on the availability of power, climate control, and various other aspects of data centre visibility, in addition to cybersecurity as DUB3 has to defend against cyberattacks and external threats.
+The StruxureWare DCIM solution from Schneider Electric delivers customer reporting on the availability of power, climate control, and various other aspects of data center visibility, in addition to cybersecurity as DUB3 has to defend against cyberattacks and external threats.

 “DCIM software these days is inherently complex.
 Over the last eight years we've worked closely with Schneider Electric to create a strong, secure and user-friendly system,” concludes Mulhall.